 The @Guatemala is the property of Mission Guatemala, a project in San Andrés Semetabaj initiated by Tom Heaton, a pastor in the Indiana Conference of The United Methodist Church.

-@France has been tweeting French music releases with links to Amazon, and has been tweeting sponsored tweets since January 2012. @Finland is a newsfeed set up by a Dutch internet company, tweeting Finnish name days and a daily Paper.li newspaper with news from Finland.
+@France has been tweeting French music releases with links to Amazon, but the account has been dormant since January 2012. @Finland is a newsfeed set up by a Dutch internet company, tweeting Finnish name days and a daily Paper.li newspaper with news from Finland.
 The @Italy account, entitled “Made in Italy”, distributes news stories about Italy from Britain’s Daily Telegraph.

 Of interest is the @Iran account, an English-language newsfeed about Iran put together by a journalist living in Qom, Iran.
 The owner of the @Switzerland account must be a Barcelona fan since that is the only account he is following.
 The account spreads news about Switzerland from a variety of sources.

-The owner of @Australia only tweets very rarely, which prompted Ben Pobjie, a well-known Australian writer and comedian to call the account “lame”. @Australia replied: “B Kind – I would never call @benpobjie lame, yet you see fit to call my @australia twitter account lame… who r u ?!?!?”
+The owner of @Australia only tweets about once every six months, which prompted Ben Pobjie, a well-known Australian writer and comedian to call the account “lame”. @Australia replied: “B Kind – I would never call @benpobjie lame, yet you see fit to call my @australia twitter account lame… who r u ?!?!?”

 The @Canada account was registered on 10 March 2007 by Javier Castaño from Málaga, Spain tweeting as @Xabel.
 For the past year account owner @Xabel has been tweeting about his attempts to transfer the account to the government of Canada: “@pmharper I am willing to hand over the @Canada account to the Government of Canada and expect nothing in return | contact w/ @xabel” he tweeted. @Canada is also following a range of Canadian media organizations but the offer hasn’t been taken up by Prime Minister Harper yet. @Xabel is also the owner of the @Japan account, which he is likewise “trying to give to the Government of Japan”.